pburleson/SRBAutomappingModelObject/README.md

 ```

 Good to go.

+###  Updating our model when more complex data conversions are needed

 Now, what about super complex types?
 Like, nested NSArray's that themselves have model objects?
 Or NSStrings that need to be converted to NSDates?
 For that, we have formatter blocks which are invoked for each mapping to do our custom conversion.